-During the procedure, the Mohs surgeon removes the cancer one layer of skin at a time until all the cancer has been removed.
+During the procedure, the surgeon removes the cancer in layers until all the cancer has been removed.
 The surgeon will:

 - Numb your skin where cancer is so you do not feel any pain.
 You stay awake for the procedure.

 - Remove the visible tumor along with a thin layer of tissue next to the tumor.

 - Look at the tissue under a microscope.

 - Check for cancer.
 If there is still cancer in that layer, the doctor will take out another layer and look at that under the microscope.

 - Keep repeating this procedure until there is no cancer found in a layer.
 Each round takes about 1 hour.
 The surgery takes 20 to 30 minutes and looking at the layer under the microscope takes 30 minutes.